jakedgrant/TokCleaner/MARKETING_PLAN.md

 **Reddit (Primary Channel):**
 - r/privacy (2.5M members)
-  - Title: "I built a Safari extension to remove TikTok tracking parameters"
+  - Title: "I built a Safari extension to remove tracking from social media links"
   - Share your privacy-first approach
   - Be transparent about pricing
+  - Emphasize multi-platform support

 - r/ios (1.9M members)
-  - Title: "New Safari extension: Paramless removes TikTok URL trackers"
+  - Title: "New Safari extension: Paramless removes URL trackers from 7 major platforms"
   - Focus on functionality and ease of use
+  - Highlight smart parameter filtering (keeps functional params)

 - r/apple (4.8M members)
   - Post after you have traction elsewhere
   - Share story of building your first app
+  - Focus on iOS integration and privacy

 - r/AppleEcosystem
 - r/SideProject